 Runner’s toe is a common occurrence among long distance and trail runner’s.
 Runner’s toe is a condition where a subungual haematoma (blood under your toenail) forms due to repetitive trauma, usually rubbing or friction on one or more toes.
 This leaves the toenail black and painful.

 - Swelling around the head of the toe.

 - Throbbing under the nailbed due to increased pressure from blood pooling.

 - Redness around the head of the toe (this may be signs of infection if it persists).

 - Thick, brittle nail that will usually fall off.

 - If the pain and throbbing reduces after a few days, and there are no signs of infection (redness, swelling), then leave it alone.
-It usually takes 4-6 weeks for runners toe to heal.
 With runners toe, your nail will usually fall off after 1-5 months, leaving a new nail growing underneath.